NikhilKamathB/SDC/README.md

     |- processed (holds processed information)
 |- logs (logging of information will be done here; logging must be in the following format `<timestamp>/log_<suffix>.<extension>`)
 |- src (driving code goes)
+    |- base (holds the definition of handlers like actors, ego vehivles, etc)
     |- data (contains scripts to generate/process/store data from the Carla environment)
+    |- model (contains pydantic and enums models that define attributes for the enviroment)
+    |- uitls (untilities are defined here)
+|- test (All test cases are defined here)
 |- main.py (contains the driver code)
 |- requirements.txt (holds dependencies)
 ```